t-core-one/odoo-docs/content/applications/general/email_communication/email_servers_inbound.rst

 .. important::
-   For **on-premise databases**, the redirection and the MX record methods also require configuring the :doc:`mail gateway script <../../../../administration/on_premise/email_gateway>`.
+   For **on-premise databases**, the redirection and the MX record methods also require configuring the mail gateway script.
    Going through this script requires **advanced technical and infrastructure knowledge**.

 .. important::
    Refer to your provider’s documentation for more detailed information on how to handle the methods